Shock Wave Interactions and the Riemann-flat Condition: The Geometry behind Metric Smoothing and the Existence of Locally Inertial Frames in General Relativity: Introduction

-We prove a necessary and sufficient condition for determining the essential smoothness of gravitational metric tensors at apparent singularities where the the components are only Lipschitz continuous, but the curvature tensor is in $L^{\infty}$.
-In particular, this applies at points of arbitrarily complex shock wave interaction in General Relativity (GR).
-The theory applies in $n$-dimensions, without assuming any spacetime symmetries.
-This establishes the space of $L^{\infty}$ connections with (weak) Riemann curvature tensor also in $L^{\infty}$, a space closed under $C^{1,1}$ coordinate transformations, as the natural framework for shock wave theory in GR.
-An application provides an explicit construction procedure and proof that locally inertial frames exist in a natural sense at points of arbitrary shock wave interaction in spherically symmetric spacetimes when the gravitational metric is only Lipschitz continuous.
-This establishes that the $C^{0,1}$ shock wave metrics generated by the Glimm scheme in \cite{GroahTemple}, are locally inertial at every point, independent of the inherent regularity of the metric.\footnote{The space $C^{0,1}$ denotes the space of Lipschitz continuous functions, and $C^{1,1}$ the space of functions with Lipschitz continuous derivatives.
-A function is bounded in $C^{0,1}$ if and only if the function and its weak derivatives are bounded in $L^\infty$, c.f. \cite{Evans}, Chapter 5.8.}
+To prove Theorem \ref{thm_equivalence}, that a connection $\Gamma \in L^\infty$ which meets the Riemann-flat condition can always be smoothed to $C^{0,1}$ by a $C^{1,1}$ coordinate transformation, the main step is to prove that if the Riemann curvature tensor is {\it zero} in the weak sense, then there exists a $C^{1,1}$ coordinate transformation that maps the connection to zero, even if the connection is only in $L^{\infty}$.
+That is, the main step in proving the equivalence of the Riemann-flat condition for connections of nonzero curvature, is to resolve the problem of metric smoothing in the special case when the curvature of the connection is zero.
+As a corollary of the ideas we exhibit an explicit construction procedure and proof that locally inertial frames exist in a natural sense at points of arbitrary shock wave interaction in spherically symmetric spacetimes when the gravitational metric is only Lipschitz continuous.
+This establishes that the $C^{0,1}$ shock wave metrics generated by the Glimm scheme in \cite{GroahTemple}, are locally inertial at every point, independent of whether the metric can be smoothed locally to $C^{1,1}$.
+This new result is stated below in Theorem \ref{thm_noRS} of Section \ref{sec_results}.